Yujia-Yan/Transkun/README.md

 # Piano Transcription with Neural Semi-CRF

 Code and pip package have been updated.
 This README is now under construction.
-The shipped checkpoint is trained without pedal extension of notes, and with data augmentation.
+The shipped checkpoint is trained without pedal extension of notes, and with data augmentation (which I believe is closer to a real performance).
 More checkpoints trained under different conditions will also be released soon.

 This repo contains code for following papers for transcribing expressive piano performance into MIDI.